The Notgrove Trust

 Trustee Approach:

 Diana and Harry Acland take a hands-on approach to grant-making.
 They regularly receive letters from local charities and carefully review each project to assess how they can help and who will benefit most.
 They are known to visit funded organisations to see the work in progress firsthand.
-After visiting the Cotswold Canals Trust, Diana Acland commented: “Harry and I felt it was such a worthwhile exercise coming to visit you.
-We feel the grant we have given you will be very well spent.”
+After visiting the Cotswold Canals Trust, Diana Acland commented: "Harry and I felt it was such a worthwhile exercise coming to visit you.
+Your comprehensive tour gave us a great idea of what you've achieved so far – and how much there is left to do."

 How to Apply